cmaneu/xaml-coding-guidelines/README.md

 The attributes are more important than any others because:
 - They identify the uniqueness of that control,
-- The identify that the control is used elsewere (storybard, code behind, binding, ...), and therefore, any changes made to that control must be done carefully.
+- The identify that the control is used elsewere (storybard, code behind, binding, ...).

+Getting this attribute at top help to identify these controls, and ensure any changes made to that control are done carefully.

 ##### **Related rules**